Elke Reva Sudin

-Elke Reva Sudin (born 1987) is a Jewish-American painter, illustrator and lecturer.
-In 2010, her Hipsters and Hassids painting series premiered in New York City, comparing and contrasting her Hasidic Jewish origins and hipster Brooklyn cultures.
-She founded NY Drawing Booth in 2014, and is also a founder of Jewish Art Now.
+Elke Reva Sudin (born 1987) is an American painter, illustrator, fashion designer, and lecturer.
+In 2010, her Hipsters and Hassids painting series premiered in New York City, comparing and contrasting the Hasidic Jewish and hipster Brooklyn cultures.
+She founded the live sketching company Drawing Booth in 2014, and is also a founder of Jewish Art Now.
+In 2023, she launched a collection of luxury scarves with her own custom designs.

 Early life and education

 Sudin was born in Springfield, Massachusetts, and raised in nearby Longmeadow.
 She attended Pratt Institute in Brooklyn, New York, earning a BFA in Illustration in 2009.

 Career

 Hipsters and Hassids

 Sudin's 2010 Hipsters and Hassids series depicts the parallel lives of the disparate cultural groups in Williamsburg, Brooklyn, known for feuding over a variety of issues, such as whether or not there should be bicycle lanes down the Satmar stretch of Bedford Avenue.
 Sudin's colorful paintings examine the similarities and differences of north Williamsburg's hipster residents with south Williamsburg's Satmar Hasidic Jews, such as 2 am, with side-by-side paintings showing a group of partying community members, one of hipsters, one of Hasids.
 To create the series, Sudin interviewed neighborhood residents in Williamsburg and made a drawing of them in her sketchbook with a felt-tip pen.
 She would later make acrylic paintings based on the drawings.
 The series was originally produced as part of her senior BFA thesis at the Pratt Institute.
 It premiered in 2010 in New York City.

 In the 2012 documentary Punk Jews (dir.
 Jesse Zook Mann), Sudin is profiled and presents paintings from Hipsters and Hassids.